jeromeetienne/threex.cloudgaming/README.md

 for
 [three.js](http://threejs.org)
 which provide an 2-cents cloudgaming solution for webgl games.
 The implementation is simple.
-The whole thing is 300lines at the moment.
 It is easy to use too.
+You can include it in your game in a snap.
+The whole thing is a little more 300lines at the moment.

 I did a minigame to test it.
 It worked ok at 20fps over wifi.
 Performances may fit your use case or not.
 Bench it and see.
 You can see slides [here](http://jeromeetienne.github.io/threex.cloudgaming/slides/)

 Show Don't Tell